jhpark35/jhpark35.github.io/_pages/about.md

 - **2026.05:** 🎉 One paper was accepted to ISLPED 2026.
 - **2026.02:** 🎉 One paper was accepted to DAC 2026. -->

+<a id="education"></a>
+## 📖 Education

+- 2023.03 - Present, Ph.D. in Electrical and Computer Engineering, Sungkyunkwan University.
+- 2012.03 - 2015.08, B.S. in Electronic and Electrical Engineering, Sungkyunkwan University.

 <a id="experience"></a>
 ## 💻 Experience